MarcoBarroca/MZ-interf/README.md

 # MZ-interf
-Attempts to build a MZ interferometer analogue on Qiskit.
-Part of a Master's DIssertation.
+This project is a collection of jupyter notebooks where I built a Mach-Zender interferometer analogue on Qiskit.
+Part of a Master's Dissertation in physics.